-Seminar Series: Nadia Dimitrova
+Seminar Series: Nadya Dimitrova

-Nadia Dimitrova, associate professor in the Molecular, Cellular & Developmental Biology department at Yale University, will be a speaker for the Purdue Institute for Cancer Research 2025-26 Seminar Series.
+Nadya Dimitrova, associate professor in the Molecular, Cellular & Developmental Biology department at Yale University, will be a speaker for the Purdue Institute for Cancer Research 2025-26 Seminar Series.

 Dimitrova graduated with a BS in Biochemistry from Brown University and received a PhD from Rockefeller University.
 As a postdoctoral fellow in the laboratory of Tyler Jacks at MIT, she pioneered the development of genetic mouse models to study long noncoding RNAs (lncRNAs) in cancer biology.
 Dimitrova is the recipient of the HHMI Predoctoral Fellowship, the Harold M. Weintraub Graduate Student Award, the Damon Runyon Postdoctoral Fellowship Award, the 2016 Lung Cancer Research Foundation Scientific Merit Award, the 2017 Pew-Stewart Award for Cancer Research, the NIH Merit Award, and the 2020 Lion Heart Award.